Jhon van Beukering: De Graafschap

 Van Beukering returned to his former club De Graafschap in the winter break.
 With nine goals in 11 games he played an important part in De Graafschap's promotion to the Eredivisie at the end of the 2003–04 season.
 In the Eredivisie he played 31 games for De Graafschap, scoring 9 goals.
 At the end of the season he sustained a heavy knee injury and he couldn't play for more than half a year.

 De Graafschap, meanwhile relegated, could use Van Beukering again after the first half season in the Eerste Divisie.
 Van Beukering began scoring goals soon after returning from his injury.

 NEC

 He was snapped up by NEC in summer 2007 after he chose the club over RKC Waalwijk in January 2007 with NEC manager Mario Been praising his prolific goalscoring.

 In summer 2009 van Beukering was loaned to former club De Graafschap.

 Feyenoord

-In December 2010 he signed a contract with Dutch giants Feyenoord.
-He became infamous for his lack of speed, with then Feyenoord manager Mario Been jokingly accusing headwind after van Beukering showed a very slow sprint in his first game.
+In December 2010 he signed a contract with Dutch team Feyenoord.
+He became infamous for his lack of speed, with Feyenoord manager Mario Been jokingly blaming a headwind after van Beukering showed a very slow sprint in his first game.
 At NEC he had already earned the nickname Jhonny of the Burger King due to him being frequently overweight.